 With the blossom of the second industrial revolution, Guangji Hospital was equipped with power generators, water tower, X-ray machine and other modern equipment.
 At the same time, Song Mu Chang Branch was established for phthisis patients.

 Dr. David Duncan Main, a British physician, presided the hospital.
 He dedicated his life to serving people in distress.
 Under his leadership, the hospital became one of the best healthcare facilities in Far East at that time.
-Through all the years, Dr. Main's spirit of challenge has been faithfully practiced as the hospital continues to open new chapters.
+Through all the years, Dr. Main's spirit of innovation has been faithfully practiced as the hospital continues to open new chapters.